What is the Shotgun Training Education Program (STEP)?

 - Providing wing shooting opportunities to the public.

 - Improving hunters' wing-shooting and hunting skills.

 - Hunter retention and public shooting opportunities – The retention of hunters is accomplished by presenting programs and providing wing-shooting opportunities to various groups that traditionally have little or no exposure to these activities.
 Such groups include women’s organizations, youth groups, and school groups as well as other events where the general public is in attendance.
 These open public events also provide wing-shooting exposure to many newcomers who have never tried shotgun shooting.

 - Improving hunter skills – Improving hunter skills is accomplished by presenting:

 - Wing Shooting Workshop – These workshops are acceptable to any group regardless of skill level.
 Participants are exposed to shotgun wing-shooting fundamentals and techniques by department instructors.
-The workshops also provide an opportunity to experience shooting nontoxic shot in an effort to dispel misconceptions surrounding its use.
+The workshops also provide an opportunity to experience shooting non-toxic shot in an effort to dispel misconceptions surrounding their use.

 - Hunter Skills Workshop – These workshops address hunter skills and education in an effort to improve hunter efficiency.
-It takes participants, from any skill level, through various exercises that enable them to evaluate their personal wing shooting skill, assess their range estimation skill and measure their equipment (gun/choke/load) selection and performance.
+It takes participants, from any skill level, through various exercises that enable them to evaluate their personal wing shooting skills, assess their range estimation skill, and measure their equipment (gun/choke/load) selection and performance.

 The STEP program assists in fulfilling the department’s mission by: